AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

  * not called in a potentially unevaluated context
  * not called before its body is seen

-If any of the above conditions is violated, |GNATprove| issues a warning to explain why the subprogram could not be analyzed in the context of its calls, and then proceeds to analyze it normally, using the default contract.
+If any of the above conditions is violated, |GNATprove| issues an info message to explain why the subprogram could not be analyzed in the context of its calls, and then proceeds to analyze it normally, using the default contract.
 Otherwise, both flow analysis and proof are done for the subprogram in the context of its calls.